sphinx-doc/sphinx/doc/usage/configuration.rst

    are:

    *startdocname*
-     Document name that is the "root" of the Texinfo file.
-All documents referenced by it in TOC trees will be included in the Texinfo file too.
-     (If you want only one Texinfo file, use your :confval:`master_doc` here.)
+     String that specifies the relative path (without file suffix) from the source directory to the document that is the master document of the Texinfo file.
+All documents referenced by the *startdoc* document in TOC trees will be included in the Texinfo file.
+(If you want to use the default master document for your Texinfo build, provide your :confval:`master_doc` here.)

    *targetname*
      File name (no extension) of the Texinfo file in the output directory.

    *title*
      Texinfo document title.
-Can be empty to use the title of the *startdoc*.
+Can be empty to use the title of the *startdoc* document.
 Inserted as Texinfo markup, so special characters like ``@`` and ``{}`` will need to be escaped to be inserted literally.

    *author*
      Author for the Texinfo document.
 Inserted as Texinfo markup.
 Use ``@*``